harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 python plot.py --definitions t3/faiss_t3/algos.yaml --dataset random-xs
 ```
-This will place a plot of the algorithms performance, recall-vs-throughput, into the *results/* directory.
+This will place a plot of the algorithms performance, recall/average_precision-vs-throughput, into the *results/* directory.

 ### Starting_Your_Development